Requesting Accommodation

 Visit Housing Timeline for more information.

-Room Selection runs on a first-come basis, meaning students who apply and confirm sooner will have more room options to choose from.
+Room Selection runs on a first-come basis, meaning students who apply and confirm sooner will have more time to browse for rooms and more room options to choose from.

 Step 3: Housing Assignments